-There are various situations that will allow you to walk away, without penalty.
+Various situations will allow you to walk away without penalty.
 Here are the usually accepted reasons:

 - Fire (not your fault)